Collobrières: Main exports

 Collobrières main exports are edible chestnuts which are made into things like marron glacé and ice cream.
 They also grow trees for cork production.

 Currency

-Collobrières uses the Euro, since it's part of France.
+Collobrières uses the Euro, since it is part of France.
 But since 2008, the french franc was introduced back as a side currency, to let people see how much the prices changed, and to cultivate tourism.